Noni. In my opinion the ugliest fruit on Earth. Not to mention its horrible smell! What is noni juice good for?

 Where can we buy noni honey from?

 • Amazon.com sells a very delicious multifloral honey made in Hawaii from Kiawe, Noni, and Maui wild flowers.
-A 6 ounces jar at $6, worth every penny.
+A 6 ounces jar, worth every penny.
 Maui Raw Honey – Wild, Rich, and Unprocessed!
 Just the Way Nature Intended Honey to Bee!

 • Monofloral noni honey can be found on healingnoni.com.
-They sell a 12fl.
-Oz jar for $20.95.
 They say it’s an “exclusive, exotic, one-of-a-kind Hawaiian Noni Nectar Honey produced by honey bees from the Hawaiian Noni flower.”
 Don’t believe them by word!
 Try it for yourself.

 They recommend this type of honey for the digestive system.
 “Take 1 teaspoon of Hawaiian Noni Nectar Honey with a tablespoon of lemon juice on an empty stomach in the morning.”

 Why is morinda aka noni so much praised?

 The interest of modern world towards this plant was triggered by its traditional uses.
 Old medical practitioners in Hawaii and Polynesia have used Morinda citrifolia L. (Noni) for centuries to cure or prevent varieties of illnesses.
 And our medical research found they were right.

 According to a review from 2015 by Morinda citrifolia (Noni): A comprehensive review on its industrial uses, pharmacological activities, and clinical trials.”, morinda has lots and lots of heath benefits, containing phytochemicals that own antibacterial, antiviral, antifungal, antitumor, anthelminthic, analgesic, hypotensive, anti-inflammatory and immune enhancing effects.
 They showed that noni has: